What is the Holy Orthodox Order of Saint George the Great Martyr?

 A lay confraternal order of knighthood (such as ours) is an order of knighthood that was historically attached to a nobleman or person of high birth and not to a monarch.
 Confraternal orders of knighthood are created for the purpose of promoting special works of Christian charity or piety and approved by the Church hierarchy.

 What is the nature of the Order?

-True to the divine precepts and to the admonitions of our Lord Jesus Christ, and guided by the teachings of the Church, the Order of Saint George the Great Martyr affirms that it is one of mercy and peace, dedicated to the peaceful defense and support of the Orthodox Christian Faith, its beliefs, customs, traditions, principles and presence throughout the Holy Land, the Middle East and the world.
+True to the divine precepts and to the admonitions of our Lord Jesus Christ, and guided by the teachings of the Church, the Order of Saint George the Great Martyr affirms that it is one of mercy and peace, dedicated to the peaceful defense and preservation of the continued existence and wellbeing of the Orthodox Christian Faith within the Holy Land and Greater Middle East.
 The Order is ever mindful of the words of Saint Paul to the Christians in Corinth: “…and if one member suffers, all the members suffer with it; or if one member is honored, all the members rejoice with it.”

 What are the goals and objectives of the Order?

 The goals and objectives of the Order are to organize, promote, aid and engage in charitable, humanitarian, educational, religious, medical and chivalric activities, particularly by: aiding the poor, the sick, the dying, the needy, the aged, the infirm, the maimed, the mentally ill, the imprisoned and the socially disadvantaged; assisting in the maintenance of holy places including, but not limited to buildings, monasteries, seminaries, shrines, churches and cathedrals of the Orthodox Faith; establishing and promoting the works of hospitals, medical centers, orphanages, schools and other bona fide Orthodox institutions and/or organizations.